 Exjade has been associated with serious and fatal adverse reactions in the postmarketing setting, predominantly in elderly patients.
 Monitor elderly patients treated with Exjade more frequently for toxicity [see Use in Specific Populations].

 Exjade may cause serious hypersensitivity reactions (such as anaphylaxis and angioedema), with the onset of the reaction usually occurring within the first month of treatment [see ADVERSE REACTIONS].
 If reactions are severe, discontinue Exjade and institute appropriate medical intervention.
 Exjade is contraindicated in patients with known hypersensitivity to Exjade.

 Rashes may occur during Exjade treatment [see ADVERSE REACTIONS].
 For rashes of mild to moderate severity, Exjade may be continued without dose adjustment, since the rash often resolves spontaneously.
 In severe cases, interrupt treatment with Exjade.
-Reintroduction at a lower dose with escalation may be considered in combination with a short period of oral steroid administration.
+Reintroduction at a lower dose with escalation may be considered after resolution of the rash.